Regularization

 -0.11

-Now run the bias–variance Monte Carlo with regularization turned on.
-At fixed degree , sweeping is moving along a path through model space that trades bias for variance smoothly.
+We now repeat the bias–variance Monte Carlo with a regularization penalty in place.
+At fixed degree , varying traces a smooth path through model space that exchanges bias for variance.

 Demo 3 · Live Monte-Carlo bias–variance decomposition